WallarooLabs/Wallaroo_Tutorials/docs/markdown/wallaroo-developer-guides/wallaroo-sdk-guides/install-wallaroo-sdk-databricks-azure-guide-reference.md

 The first step is to connect to Wallaroo through the Wallaroo client.

 This is accomplished using the `wallaroo.Client(api_endpoint, auth_endpoint, auth_type command)` command that connects to the Wallaroo instance services.
-For more information on the DNS names of Wallaroo services, see the [DNS Integration Guide](https://docs.wallaroo.ai/wallaroo-operations-guide/wallaroo-configuration/wallaroo-dns-guide/).

 The `Client` method takes the following parameters: